secretstartups/handbook/content/handbook/product/cross-stage-features/merge-requests.md

 ## Contribution frameworks

 Some areas of the MR experience are the focus of impactful or frequent contributions from different groups.
 For those areas, we need **contribution frameworks**: guidelines on how to plan, design, and build solutions that are coherent and consistent with the current experience, from both user and technical perspectives.
-Contribution frameworks enable “everyone can contribute” while keeping a high-quality user experience, reducing technical and UX debt, reducing collaboration costs, and increasing velocity.
+Contribution frameworks enable “everyone can contribute” while keeping a high-quality user experience, reducing technical debt and deferred UX, reducing collaboration costs, and increasing velocity.

 Depending on the type of contribution your group is trying to make, various checks and information may need to be coordinated with us in the Code Review group.
 These are not intended to make us the arbiter of what can and can't be contributed, but to ensure broad alignment on a core area to the GitLab experience.